loopbackio/loopback-next/docs/site/Model.md

 " %}

-Following are the supported keywords that can be explicitly passed into the decorators to better tailor towards the JSON Schema being produced.
+Following are the supported keywords that can be explicitly passed into the decorators to better tailor towards the JSON Schema being produced:

 | Keywords    | Decorator   | Type    | Default      | Description                                             |
 | ----------- | ----------- | ------- | ------------ | ------------------------------------------------------- |